Enron: Peak and decline of stock price

 Lay was accused of selling more than $70 million worth of stock at this time, which he used to repay cash advances on lines of credit.
 He sold another $29 million worth of stock in the open market.
 Also, Lay's wife, Linda, was accused of selling 500,000 shares of Enron stock totaling $1.2 million on November 28, 2001.
 The money earned from this sale did not go to the family but rather to charitable organizations, which had already received pledges of contributions from the foundation.
 Records show that Mrs. Lay made the sale order sometime between 10:00 and 10:20 am.
 News of Enron's problems, including the millions of dollars in losses they hid, became public about 10:30 that morning, and the stock price soon decreased to less than one dollar.

-Former Enron executive Paula Rieker was charged with criminal insider trading and sentenced to two years probation.
+Former Enron executive Paula Rieker was charged with criminal insider trading and sentenced to two years' probation.
 Rieker obtained 18,380 Enron shares for $15.51 a share.
-She sold that stock for $49.77 a share during July 2001, a week before the public was told what she already knew about the $102 million loss.
+She sold that stock for $49.77 a share in July 2001, a week before the public was told what she already knew about the $102 million loss.
 In 2002, after the tumultuous fall of Enron's external auditor, and management consultant, Andersen LLP, former Andersen Director, John M. Cunningham coined the phrase, "We have all been Enroned."

 The fallout resulted in both Lay and Skilling being convicted of conspiracy, fraud, and insider trading.
 Lay died before sentencing, Skilling got 24 years and 4 months and a $45 million penalty (later reduced).
 Fastow was sentenced to six years of jail time, and Lou Pai settled out of court for $31.5 million.